RumanaSk/AWS-GEN-AI-hack-20204/README.md

 This repository contains all the required  files for each problem statement for AWS Hackethon.
 Each folder for every problem statement  conatins the following:

- 1.Usecase: Each Problem Statement with the detailed usecase description along with architecture diagram and codeflow.
+ 1.Each Problem Statement with the detailed usecase description along with architecture diagram and codeflow.

 2. Setup Files Instructions

    2.1 Permissions

    2.2 Prerequisites

 3. Sample Dataset